acgillette/rapt/README.md

 * Run npm install
 * When installation is finished, run npm run.
 * The app should automatically open on your localhost in the browser.
+* If you'd like to view it on your phone for use with google cardboard, [ngrok](https://ngrok.com/) is a useful tool for tunneling your localhost into a url.

+## About this project

+RaptVR was built over the course of the month as my final assignment for Ada Developers Academy as a culmination of my five month education.
+Here are some of the technologies I used for this project:

+* A-Frame
+* Three.js
+* GLSL
+* JQuery
+* Web Audio API
+* Webpack